Trump blasts LeBron James after NBA star says he's 'trying to divide us'

 Breaking News Emails

-President Donald Trump criticized LeBron James on Friday, questioning the NBA star's intelligence after James told CNN anchor Don Lemon that he thought the president was trying to divide the country.
+President Donald Trump criticized LeBron James on Friday, insulting the NBA star's intelligence after James told CNN anchor Don Lemon that he thought the president was trying to divide the country.

 “Lebron James was just interviewed by the dumbest man on television, Don Lemon.
 He made Lebron look smart, which isn’t easy to do.
 I like Mike!”
 Trump wrote on Twitter late Friday, an apparent reference to Chicago Bulls legend Michael Jordan.